Before I share with you the top WordPress developers, let me share what a WordPress developer is.

 - Mark Jaquith, One of the world’s expert WordPress developers

 - Cory Miller, One of the world’s expert WordPress developers & a passionate entrepreneur

 - Nathan Rice, One of the world’s expert WordPress developers

 What is a WordPress developer?

 Here are some more answers I found online about what a WordPress developer is:

 “…A WordPress developer is one who can make custom plugins and modules for WordPress.
 WordPress designer (a true one) is able to develop a theme around WordPress.
 A WordPress expert is someone who is able to do all of it, probably not as well as the specialized listings I previously mentioned and can help you get the end product done by knowing the right plugins and themes for the project…”

 “…A WP expert is someone that understands WP and is familiar with WP core functions and how the entire thing works.
 Yes, a WP expert is also a PHP developer, but not every PHP developer intimately familiar with WP…”

 We become like those we associate with.
 If you want to be one of the expert WordPress developers, start spending time with those at the top.
-Read their blogs, follow them on Twitter, give feedback on their thoughts and ideas, meet them and listen to their talks.
+Read their blogs, follow them on Twitter, give feedback on their thoughts and ideas and listen to their talks.
 Follow their examples, ask them for advice, and follow their advice.

 Matt Mullenweg, Expert WordPress Developer and Creator of WordPress